 Trump’s actual record, however, tells a very different story.

 The trend has continued into his presidency.
-From stereotyping a black reporter to pandering to white supremacists after they held a violent rally in Charlottesville, Virginia, to cracking a joke about the Trail of Tears, Trump hasn’t stopped with the racist acts after his 2016 election.
+From stereotyping a Black reporter to pandering to white supremacists after they held a violent rally in Charlottesville, Virginia, to making a joke about the Trail of Tears, Trump hasn’t stopped with racist acts after his 2016 election.

 This long history is important.
-It would be one thing if Trump simply misspoke one or two times.
-But when you take all of Trump’s actions and comments together, a clear pattern emerges — one that suggests that bigotry is not just political opportunism on Trump’s part but a real element of Trump’s personality, character, and career.
+It would be one thing if Trump misspoke one or two times.
+But when you take all of his actions and comments together, a clear pattern emerges — one that suggests that bigotry is not just political opportunism on Trump’s part but a real element of his personality, character, and career.

 Trump has a long history of racist controversies

 - 1973: The US Department of Justice — under the Nixon administration, out of all administrations — sued the Trump Management Corporation for violating the Fair Housing Act.
-Federal officials found evidence that Trump had refused to rent to black tenants and lied to black applicants about whether apartments were available, among other accusations.
+Federal officials found evidence that Trump had refused to rent to Black tenants and lied to Black applicants about whether apartments were available, among other accusations.
 Trump said the federal government was trying to get him to rent to welfare recipients.
-In the aftermath, he signed an agreement in 1975 agreeing not to discriminate to renters of color without admitting to discriminating before.
+In the aftermath, he signed an agreement in 1975 agreeing not to discriminate to renters of color without admitting to previous discrimination.

 - 1980s: Kip Brown, a former employee at Trump’s Castle, accused another one of Trump’s businesses of discrimination.
 “When Donald and Ivana came to the casino, the bosses would order all the black people off the floor,” Brown said.
 “It was the eighties, I was a teenager, but I remember it: They put us all in the back.”

-- 1991: A book by John O’Donnell, former president of Trump Plaza Hotel and Casino in Atlantic City, quoted Trump’s criticism of a black accountant: “Black guys counting my money!
+- 1991: A book by John O’Donnell, former president of Trump Plaza Hotel and Casino in Atlantic City, quoted Trump’s criticism of a Black accountant: “Black guys counting my money!
 I hate it.
 The only kind of people I want counting my money are short guys that wear yarmulkes every day. … I think that the guy is lazy.
 And it’s probably not his fault, because laziness is a trait in blacks.
 It really is, I believe that.
 It’s not anything they can control.”
-Trump at first denied the remarks, but later said in a 1997 Playboy interview that “the stuff O’Donnell wrote about me is probably true.”
+Trump later said in a 1997 Playboy interview that “the stuff O’Donnell wrote about me is probably true.”